 In addition to meditative movement practices and hands-on bodywork, I study traditional Western herbalism and Amazonian plant medicine.
 I completed a year long course on herbal medicine and the body systems with Gail Faith Edwards, as well as David Crow’s Medicinal Plants & Spiritual Evolution course.

-Please find below some brief information on my lineages in qigong and yoga.
+Please find below some brief information on my lineages in Daoist practices and yoga.

 Please scroll to the end of this page to see a list of all forms I share.